-While this is normal – everybody will hit a wall sooner or later – we still have to stick to our goal of losing weight to reverse our fatty liver, then stay there at our ideal weight (which is probably even more difficult).
+While this is normal – everybody will hit a wall sooner or later – we still have to stick to our goals, and once we reach them, stay there at our ideal weight (which is probably even more difficult).

 So today we’re going to talk about this: how to stay motivated to lose weight for fatty liver, but also how to keep your ideal weight months or years after getting there.